meltwater/awsudo/README.md

                        https://docs.aws.amazon.com/STS/latest/APIReference/API_A
                        ssumeRole.html#API_AssumeRole_RequestParameters
                                                          [number] [default: 900]
+  -p, --profile       The profile used to assume the role
+                                                          [string] [default: ""]
   -n, --session-name   The role session name to use
                                                [string] [default: "RoleSession"]
   -e, --external-id    The external id string used to authenticate role